§ 5101 Applicability of Code.

 (c) In the event of discrimination under this section, the tenant may recover damages sustained as a result of the landlord’s action, including, but not limited to, reasonable expenditures necessary to obtain adequate substitute housing.

 (d) Notwithstanding subsection (a) of this section relating to age discrimination, and consistent with federal and state fair housing acts, a landlord may make rental units available exclusively for rental by senior citizens.
-A senior citizen rental unit shall be available for rent solely to senior citizens, without regard to race, creed, religion, marital status, color, sex, sexual orientation, gender identity, national origin, disability or occupation of the senior citizen and without regard to whether or not the senior citizen has a dependent child or children in the residence.
+A senior citizen rental unit shall be available for rent solely to senior citizens, without regard to race, creed, religion, marital status, color, sex, sexual orientation, gender identity, national origin, disability, source of income, or occupation of the senior citizen and without regard to whether or not the senior citizen has a dependent child or children in the residence.

 § 5117 Remedies for violation of the rental agreement or the Code.